zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 to build declarative domain models.
 Even if they are coupled with a technology that you master, they still keep your understanding of the problem inside.
-Reading it later you will be able to understand why you did things in that way (if you document design decisions taken to workaround technological limitation).
+Reading it later you will be able to understand why you did things in that way (if you document the design decisions taken to workaround technological limitations).

 [arialdo]: http://arialdomartini.wordpress.com/